pyReef-model/RADWave/src/docs/installation.rst

 Testing installation
 --------------------

-A test is provided to check the correct installation of the **bioLEC** package.If you've cloned the source into a directory :code:`bioLEC`, you may verify it as follows:
+A test is provided to check the correct installation of the **RADWave** package.If you've cloned the source into a directory :code:`RADWave`, you may verify it as follows:

-Navigate the the directory `src/tests` and run the tests.
+Navigate the directory `src/tests` and run the tests.

 .. code-block:: bash